buvanapavitra/influencer-management-app/README.md

 ## Features

-- Add new influencers with basic details
+- Add new influencers with basic details.
-- View a list of existing influencers
+- View a list of existing influencers.
-- Simple and clean UI using React and TypeScript
+- Simple and clean UI using React and TypeScript.
-- Node.js backend with basic REST API support
+- Node.js backend with API support.

 ## Tech Stack